I’ve wanted to talk about this for a while, had this topic sitting in my notes for months. I just didn’t think it fit what I usually write about.

 I know luck is a big factor in getting hired.

 But you shouldn’t tell someone you know nothing about, to dump all their money on a gamble.
-I took a look at the CFI’s post history, and just 2 weeks ago, he had shared how he couldn’t afford to get a multi.
+I took a look at the CFI’s post history, and just 2 weeks ago, he had shared how he couldn’t afford to get a multi add-on.
 Which means he managed to find a way.
-We cannot treat that lightly.
+Who knows how, so that’s something we cannot treat lightly.

 At best, you will be wasting time doing things that simply won’t yield results.